 - 1. Resolution on OER discussion w/ guest Jaci Lindberg - a.
-Jaci Lindberg joined the committee as we drafted a resolution concerning the adoption of Online Education Resources (OER) and affordable course content, and improving transparency with students about OER availability when registering for courses - b.
+Jaci Lindberg joined the committee as we drafted a resolution concerning the adoption of Online Education Resources (OER) and affordable course

+- b.
 We are shooting to have a resolution ready for the April meeting after some fine-tuning - 2.
 Paul Beck Scholarship Update - At the time of meeting Jim Shaw was waiting for his security clearance Jean Phillips w/ the Office of Financial Support and Scholarships to access to the pool of applicants - student applications are currently incoming, with a deadline of March 1st - b.
 Once this is confirmed we will begin reviewing applicants and establish a rubric/process for evaluating applications - c.
 We expect to report on our decision during the May Senate meeting - 3.
-F&A Update - a.
-In investigating the process and policies of F&A distribution across campus, we have received an informal report from each college receiving F&A funds outlining their methods of distribution - b.
+F&A Update - In investigating the process and policies of F&A distribution across campus, we have received an informal report from each college receiving F&A funds outlining their methods of distribution - b.
 We have found each college is following a defined allocation process according to their College's needs and mission - c.
 ORCA plays no role in the allocation of F&A funds distribution is left to Colleges and their Deans